awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/health-enhanced-rules.md

 You can use the EB CLI to configure enhanced health rules by saving your environment's configuration locally, adding an entry that configures enhanced health rules, and then uploading the configuration to Elastic Beanstalk\.
 You can apply the saved configuration to an environment during or after creation\.

-**To ignore application HTTP 4xx status codes using the EB CLI and saved configurations**
+**To configure HTTP 4xx status code checking using the EB CLI and saved configurations**

 1. Initialize your project folder with [eb init](eb-cli3-configuration.md)\.